Newton-le-Willows: History

 Newton's growth principally took place from the mid-19th century however the local area has been inhabited for the past millennium.
-An approximately 20ft wide road constructed during the Roman occupation of Britain roughly connecting Warrington and Wigan lies beneath the town running south to north through the Wargrave area.
+An approximately 20 ft wide road constructed during the Roman occupation of Britain roughly connecting Warrington and Wigan lies beneath the town running south to north through the Wargrave area.

 Before the Norman Conquest, Newton was head of a hundred.
 The Domesday hundred was assessed at five hides one of which included Newton.
 The lord of the manor was Edward the Confessor at his death in 1066.
 The Newton Hundred was subsequently combined with the Warrington and Derby Hundreds to form the West Derby Hundred.

+The barony was held by the Banastre family from the Conquest to 1286 and passed successively to the Langtons, Fleetwoods and Leghs.
+It does not seem that the barons were ever summoned to parliament, and the title, like all parliamentary titles, fell into disuse after the abolition of feudal tenures.
+The township returned two members to parliament from 1559 to 1831, but was disfranchised by the Reform Act 1832.
+There was a market here at least as early as 1558.

 The fields between Newton and Winwick were the site of the battle of Winwick, the last battle of the Second English Civil War.

 Newton has two railway stations.
 Newton-le-Willows railway station and Earlestown railway station, opened in 1830.
 They are two of the oldest railway stations.
 Earlestown was an important junction where the original Liverpool and Manchester Railway line was joined by the 1837 line running south to Birmingham.
 The town also had three other railway stations, at Parkside, the Vulcan Village, and the old racecourse (which closed when Haydock Park Racecourse was opened).
 Parkside is notable as the site of the world's first fatal rail accident, in which MP William Huskisson died.
 Two other railway related landmarks are Newton Viaduct and the Sankey Viaduct known locally as the "Nine Arches".

+The town's strategic location at the intersection of two major railway lines led it to become a major manufacturer of locomotives, with the Vulcan Foundry operating from the mid 19th century up to its closure in 1962.
+The Vulcan Foundry was one of the town's most important employers at the time alongside various coal mines including Parkside Colliery and neighbouring Haydock Collieries.
+Newton's economy spans various sectors in the present day, with element of manufacturing continuing within the Sankey Industrial Estate.
+The town is also noted as hosting the head office of Vimto manufacturer Nichols PLC.